cossacklabs/acra/README.md

 | ---- | ---- | ---- | --- | --- |

 ## What is Acra
-Acra — database security suite with protection for sensitive and personal data.
+Acra — database security suite for sensitive and personal data protection.

 Acra provides selective encryption, multi-layered access control, database leakage prevention, and intrusion detection capabilities in a convenient, developer-friendly package.
 Acra was specifically designed for web and mobile apps with centralised data storage, including with distributed, microservice-rich applications.